85

 Raymond Lafon 2008 93p

 Tasted eight times - last time in September 2013.
 Consistent notes.
 This wine showed an elegant and sophisticated side of itself, with acidity matching fruit sweetness perfectly.
-Pineapple and acacia flower flavours.
+Pineapple and acacia flower flavors.
 Captivating wine with exquisite balance.
 Lovely structure and great style.

 Raymond Lafon 2007 95+p